 Conclusion

 That’s a wrap of my ride and I am looking forward to riding in Borneo (East Malaysia) in the future.
-If you had something on your mind, go for it, don’t let anything to stop you but do proper planning, research, have some basic troubleshooting/repair skills and most importantly, enjoy every second of your ride.
+If you had something on your mind, go for it, don’t let anything stop you but do proper planning, and research, have some basic troubleshooting/repair skills and most importantly, enjoy every second of your ride.
 The road is an open highway, go and explore them.
 It will be your story which will last forever.